High winds can significantly cause some damage to the asphalt shingles.

 Misconception 2 – Wind Lifted Shingles Are Not Always Visible

-The second misconception is shingles damaged by wind are not always clearly visible.
-But the damages caused by heavy winds are visible.
 So to understand this, you must know how wind affects or damages the shingles in the highly exposed areas of the roof, such as the ridges, eaves, and hips.

 Firstly, due to the wind pressure, there occurs an uplift force, causing the shingles to rise.
 As the shingles start to arise, eventually, a greater uplift force takes place.
-As a result, the shingles begin to flip, causing crease or tears, and more creases and tears may develop if the wind forces the shingles to flutter and bend.
+As a result, the shingles begin to flip, causing creases or tears, and more creases and tears may develop if the wind forces the shingles to flutter and bend.

 Misconception 3 – Empirical Tests Showing the Reduced Shingle Strength After a Storm Is Accurate

-The third misconception is trusting that the empirical test results of a shingle after a storm are accurate.
 How to test the reduced strength?
 The proper method to evaluate the strength of a shingle after a storm is by using ASTM D7158, the Standard Test Method for Wind Resistance of Asphalt Shingles.

 This test compares the field-measured strength of the shingle with the original rating given by the manufacturer.
 It may sound easy, but the problem arises while calculating uplift forces as the manufacturers do not provide such information readily.
 Hence, people calculate uplift forces using test results from other independent laboratories.